SEND Information Report

-- Providing access to the SENCo to discuss the child's needs and approaches to address them.
+- Providing access to the SENCo to discuss the students’ needs and approaches to address them.

 - Supporting parents’ understanding of external agency advice and support.

-- Adhering to the code of confidentiality by ensuring information concerning the child with SEND is shared with relevant persons on a need-to-know basis, via secure e-mail.
+- Adhering to the code of confidentiality by ensuring information concerning the student with SEND is shared with relevant persons on a need-to-know basis, via secure e-mail.

 - Undertaking annual, and mid-year, reviews for students with Education Health Care Plans

-- Pupils are involved in target setting and identifying teaching and learning strategies that work for them
+- Students are involved in target setting and identifying teaching and learning strategies that work for them

-- Pupils' views listened to and taken into account with regards to every aspect of their education.
+- Students’ views listened to and taken into account with regards to every aspect of their education.